arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-15-type-cardinality.md

 I love the sentence:

 > In theory there is no difference between theory and practice.
-> In practice there is
+> In practice there is.

 It is very, very funny, I love to cite it when I can.
 But I cannot help but think it is false &mdash; I will write about this, some time.